Hemochromatosis Gene Test (HFE Test)

 What To Think About

 - If you are thinking about having genetic testing, talk with your doctor about the benefits as well as the possibility of insurance, employment, or other discrimination based on test results.
-An HFE test result is private information.
+You can also contact the Canadian Coalition for Genetic Fairness at 1-800-998-7398.
+Or visit its website at www.ccgf-cceg.ca.

 - The information obtained from an HFE test can have a big impact on your life.
 Genetic counsellors are trained to help you understand your chance for having a child with an inherited (genetic) disease.
 A genetic counsellor can help you make well-informed decisions.
 Ask to have genetic counselling before making a decision about HFE testing.